elleecious/elleecious/README.md

 ### Hi there 👋, I'm Ellee
 <strong>Bright Moon</strong>🌙🥑🍟
 <br><br>
-<h5 style="font-family: 'Roboto', sans-serif;">My name is John Ellee Robado and I'm an Information Technology graduate who is currently working as a Contract Computer Programmer at Provincial Government of Aklan under Aklan Provincial Information and Communications Technology Office.</h5>
+<h5>My name is John Ellee Robado and I'm an Information Technology graduate who is currently working as a Contract Computer Programmer at Provincial Government of Aklan under Aklan Provincial Information and Communications Technology Office.</h5>

 <hr>
-<strong>To work in an active professional environment in a growing company.
+<h5><strong>To work in an active professional environment in a growing company.
 To utilize my knowledge and skills in programming and developing for the benefit of the company and myself.
-Successful working in a team environment, as well as independently.</strong>
+Successful working in a team environment, as well as independently.</strong></h5>
 <hr>
 <hr>
 <h1><b>My latest projects are:</b></h1>